benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Research to improve the database model
 - [ ] \#71: Performance tests to run replacement finders in parallel
 - [ ] \#79: Add some kind of warning for long indexing times in order to find issues in finder performance
-- [ ] Delete replacements reviewed by the system which are not needed to keep track of the reviewed articles.
+- [ ] Delete replacements reviewed by the system which are not needed to keep track of the reviewed pages.
 For the moment, I do it manually by running the query: `DELETE FROM replacement2 WHERE reviewer = 'system' AND position > 0;`

 ### Features
 - [ ] \#102: Try to copy the fat-jar out of the project folder in order to package it while still running
-- [ ] \#111: Check if an article is blocked.
+- [ ] \#111: Check if a page is blocked.
 Try to do it also in _pywikibot_.
 - [ ] Research in MediaWiki code to apply Spanish date format in references
 - [ ] \#45: Research exceptions for the most common replacements
 - [ ] Check if it is worth to store the replacement type as an enumerate